 Students across all the disciplines mentioned above reflected in their evaluations on what the experience provided for them.
 Multiple IS majors stated that they learned how to work with clients better while increasing their technical skills onthe-fly rather than from a textbook.
 Additionally, students commented that the student-run venture forced them to learn and adapt as situations and requirements changed.
 One IS major said "I believe it gives me a huge step ahead with my major and learning how to deal with real-world clients will be important in my future internships and jobs."
-Another IS major learned that "you can't always rely on email to individuals, communicate with sometimes you must use alternate methods like phone calls or physically visiting them."
+Another IS major learned that "you can't always rely on email to communicate with individuals, and that sometimes you must use alternate methods like phone calls or physically visiting them."
 Math majors who were interested in IS commented that the experience provided them with more collaboration and team work that what was typical in their discipline.
 A digital media marketing major said "I worked continuously on trying to better understand how to market the student-run venture to our multiple target audiences and ways to engage our followers while sharing information about the business.
 This aspect of the business really showed me that you can't just post a picture on your social media that you find relevant and expect people to engage with it.
 You have to post eye catching pictures that followers want to see and create opportunities for them to engage."
-In general, students have had positive experiences from the student-run venture while preparing them for careers in their chosen disciplines.
+One MUPC alum working in industry, in particular, had this